hveerten/katu/Readme.md

-# Gatete
+# Katu

 ## Introduction

-Gatete is a library aimed to simulate the interaction of particles in plasma.
+Katu is a library aimed to simulate the interaction of particles in plasma.
 It currently traces protons, neutrons, leptons, pions and neutrinos.

 ## Installation

-Gatete requires `gsl` with `cblas` support and `pthreads` as dependencies and `cmake` as a make dependency.
+Katu requires `gsl` with `cblas` support and `pthreads` as dependencies and `cmake` as a make dependency.

 Building the code is very simple and just requires creating a new directory: